aquashell-scripting/aquashell-scripting.github.io/index.md

 #### FileIO
 The FileIO plugin allows you to access files on a storage system (e.g. hard disk, USB drive, ...).
 ```
-fopen("file name", "var name to store handle", shall_append) { code to execute }; #Opens a file and optionally executes the code that handles the file operation
+fopen("var name to store handle", "file name", shall_append) { code to execute }; #Opens a file and optionally executes the code that handles the file operation

 fisopen "file handle" "result var"; #Indicates if a file has been opened